Woman's lawsuit seeks at least $15M from NAACP, former boss

 Gatewood, who was interim field director and managed the state conference NAACP staff, “suddenly resigned” in June 2017, the lawsuit said.
 However, he continued to show up at events attended by Childs, even after receiving a cease-and-desist letter in December 2017, the lawsuit said, leading to her resignation.

-Childs, who was hired in January 2017, resigned in August 2018 because she feared Gatewood "would continue to stalk and intimidate her," the lawsuit says.
+Childs, who was hired in January 2017, resigned in August 2018 because she feared Gatewood “would continue to stalk and intimidate her,” the suit says.

 The lawsuit says that Childs, now 27, first became fearful of the now 60-year-old Gatewood on Feb.
 6, 2017, when he closed an office door as they met to discuss a rally.
 “While talking to her, he kept looking her up and down in a sexual and intimidating manner,” the lawsuit says.
 “Ms. Childs was afraid.”